sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-lora.md

 {% include image.html image=page.image11 %}
 {% include image.html image=page.image12 %}

-In the TTN console you can select the decoder under __Payload__.
+In the TTN console, you can select the decoder under __Payload__.
 Select Cayenne LPP and the values will be decoded automatically.

 {% include image.html image=page.image14 %}